 So how about those muffins?
 I’m talking about the chocolate ones with the white thing on top, I think it’s cream cheese.

-- Put a Tbsp of the cream cheese on top of the muffins, say buh-bye and let them bake in the oven at 350 F / 180 C for 20-30 minutes.
+- Put a Tbsp of that cream cheese mixture on each muffin, say buh-bye and let them bake in the oven at 350 F / 180 C for 20-30 minutes.
 Or insert a toothpick into the non-cream cheese part to check whether they’re done.
 They’re done when that toothpick comes out clean.
 Which is after about 20 minutes, but every oven is different.

-- Once done, let them cool off before you pop them out of the forms and enjoy.
-Store in the fridge for 3-4 days.
+- Once done, let the muffins cool off before and enjoy.
+Store in the fridge up to 5 days.

 And that is it!
 If you want to make the muffins gluten-free, use gluten-free oats – they’re more expensive, but you’re saving money from those lattes anyway.
 Balance.

 - 1 cup pumpkin puree